alex-kalanis/remote-request/README.md

     );
 ```

-Thanks to inheritance it's possible to make tons of interesting changes.
-For change targeting
+Thanks to the inheritance it's possible to make a tons of interesting changes.
+For change
-it's possible to set it directly or make a child and set connection params there.
-Next - there
+targeting it's possible to set it directly or make a child and set connection params there.
-is possible by only exchange of result classes process XML or JSON.
+Next - there is possible by only exchange of result classes process XML or JSON.

 Operator (both FSocket and Stream) send agent "php-agent/1.3", but it is also possible
 to change it.